RamElias/Moveo_Task/README.md

 ## WebSocket

 WebSocket is utilized to provide real-time updates of the code block between the mentor and students.
-When a student makes changes to the code, the WebSocket sends the updated code to all connected clients in real-time.
+When a student makes changes to the code, the WebSocket sends the updated code to all connected clients in real time.

 ## Technologies Used

 - **Frontend:** React
 - **Backend:** Express, MySQL (for database storage), WebSocket (for real-time updates)

+## Bugs
+- The mentor gets into read-only mode only after the student starts writing.